 EU GMP Annex 1 Compliant Products

-This cleanroom microbial monitor is an innovative replacement for settle plates, provides 2 hr sampling, and minimizes false positives, resulting in a decrease in investigations.
+This cleanroom microbial monitor is an innovative replacement for settle plates, provides up to 4 hour sampling, and minimizes false positives, resulting in a decrease in investigations.

 Facility Monitoring System with industrial control assures data integrity, process automation, simplicity of use, and data integration.